Kingloo/monitor/README.md

 # monitor
-Console program to set all monitor's to standby power (Windows only).
+Console program to set all monitors to standby power (Windows only).